cppservergit/apiserver/README.md

 		{
 			sql::exec_sql("DB1", req.get_sql("call sp_gasto_insert($fecha, $categ_id, $monto, $motivo)"));
 			req.response.set_body("{\"status\": \"OK\"}");
-			server::send_mail(
+			req.send_mail(
-					jwt::user_get_mail(), //TO
+					req.user_info.mail, //TO
 					"Document uploaded via API-Server++",
-					req.get_mail_body("expenditure-msg.html", jwt::user_get_login())
+					"expenditure-msg.html"
 				);
 		}
 	);
 ```
-You can obtain the current user email using `jwt::user_get_mail()` as well as its login name.
-The body of the message must be an HTML document, you provide it, it must be stored in /var/mail, it can contain parameter markers corresponding to the input fields, these are used like in the SQL template: $fieldname.
-The function `request::get_mail_body()` takes care of loading the template and injecting input fields if necessary.
+You can obtain the current user email using `req.user_info.mail`.
+The body of the message must be an HTML document that you provide, it must be stored in /var/mail, and it can contain parameter markers corresponding to the input fields, these are used like in the SQL template: $fieldname.
+The `send_mail()` function takes care of loading the template and injecting input fields if necessary.

-There is a variant of the `server::send_mail()` function that accepts a CC argument:
+There is a variant of the `send_mail()` function that accepts a CC argument, and also with single attachment:
 ```
 void send_mail(const std::string& to, const std::string& cc, const std::string& subject, const std::string& body);
 ```

 The code below sends an email with an attachment:
 ```
-			server::send_mail(
+			req.send_mail(
-					jwt::user_get_mail(), //TO
+					req.user_info.mail, //TO
-					"", //CC - can be empty
+					"cppserver@martincordova.com", //CC - can be empty
 					"Document uploaded via API-Server++",
-					req.get_mail_body("upload-msg.html", jwt::user_get_login()),
+					"upload-msg.html",
 					req.get_param("document"), //attachment
 					req.get_param("filename") //original filename
 				);
 ```
-In this particular case, a file was uploaded using API-Server++ automatic upload facility, it does store the file with a unique UUID name in a storage area using the path `/var/blobs`, on Kubernetes this is only a path mapped to a shared storage service, when running native on Linux this may be the actual directory or an NFS mount.
+In this particular example, a file was uploaded using API-Server++ automatic upload facility, it does store the file with a unique UUID name in a storage area using the path `/var/blobs`, on Kubernetes this is only a path mapped to a shared storage service, when running native on Linux this may be the actual directory or an NFS mount.
 The `req.get_param("document")` call returns the UUID name of the uploaded file, we also provide the original filename so the attachment will be properly named inside the mail.
-If we use an absolute path like "/mydir/mufile.pdf" then the `server::send_mail` won't assume this is a blob, it will try to load the file from the path provided and the last parameter can be passed as an empty string `""`.
+If we use an absolute path like "/mydir/myfile.pdf" then the `send_mail` function won't assume this is a blob, it will try to load the file from the path provided and the last parameter can be passed as an empty string `""`.
 The example above was tailored to the case of blob uploads, where files are stored in a directory mapped to `/var/blobs` using an auto-generated UUID as the file name and the rest of the parameters are stored in a table using a stored procedure, you may want to create a sort of feedback sending an email notifying the occurrence of the upload, the uploaded file and its basic information (title, size, etc).

 ## Demo App